 Next, sprinkle the pulverized eggshells evenly around the base of your plants or directly mix them into the top layer of soil.

-The powdered eggshells will gradually raise soil pH as they decompose.
-This makes them a gentle and slow-release option for increasing alkalinity organically.
+Powdered eggshells gradually raise soil pH as they decompose, making them a gentle, slow-release option for increasing alkalinity organically.

 This home remedy is also best for long-term pH adjustment.
-Therefore, it’s important to regularly monitor the soil’s pH over time to ensure it reaches the desired levels.
+Therefore, it is important to regularly monitor the soil’s pH over time to ensure it reaches the desired levels.

 6. Bone Meal

-Bone meal also helps to raise soil pH slightly.
-It’s a great addition for flowering plants and root crops.
+Bone meal also helps to raise soil pH slightly, making it excellent for flowering plants and root crops.

 To apply, sprinkle it evenly across the soil surface or mix it into the soil when planting.

 However, be sure to follow the recommended dosage on the packaging.
-Also, test your soil’s pH periodically to monitor the effects and avoid overapplication.
+Also, periodically monitor your soil’s pH to monitor the effects and avoid over-application.

 7. Dolomitic Lime

-This is similar to agricultural lime but contains a higher magnesium content.
-It’s a great choice for soils that are both acidic and deficient in magnesium.
+This product is similar to agricultural lime but contains a higher magnesium content.
+It’s an excellent choice for soils that are both acidic and deficient in magnesium.

 To use, begin by determining your soil’s pH and magnesium levels.
 Next, spread the lime evenly across your soil surface using a broadcast spreader for larger areas or by hand for smaller patches.

 Work the lime into the top few inches of soil to ensure it mixes well.
-Dolomitic lime also works gradually, so it can take several months to fully adjust the soil’s pH.
+Dolomitic lime also works gradually, so it can take several months to adjust the soil’s pH fully.

 Plants That Prefer Alkaline Soil

-Many plants do well in alkaline soil.
-These include lavender, clematis, carnation, hydrangeas, and lilac.
+Many plants do well in alkaline soil, including lavender, clematis, carnations, hydrangeas, and lilacs.

-Certain types of vegetables, like beans, cabbage, kale, and beets, also do well in alkaline soil.
+Certain types of vegetables, such as beans, cabbage, kale, and beets, also thrive in alkaline soil.

 Takeaway

-Raising soil pH naturally takes time and care.
-But it can be a rewarding process that helps your garden thrive.
+Raising soil pH can take time and effort, but it can also be a rewarding process that helps your garden thrive.

-Whether you choose to use lime products, wood ashes, or household items like eggshells and baking soda, make sure to monitor your soil’s pH regularly and adjust accordingly to ensure healthy plant growth.
+Whether you use Ag lime, wood ashes, or household items like eggshells and baking soda, monitor your soil’s pH regularly and adjust accordingly to ensure healthy plant growth.

 Add comment